Exakta Exa II shutter repair

-Over the last couple of days I’ve been stripping down and repairing my Exakta Exa II 35mm slr which had a fault with the shutter first curtain sticking in the frame.
+Over the last couple of days I’ve been stripping down and repairing my Exakta Exa II 35mm slr which had a fault with the shutter first curtain sticking in the frame and this post covers the process I used during my Exakta Exa II shutter repair.

 I’m happy to say I managed to get that fault fixed, and also cleaned up the focus screen, replaced the light seals and generally cleaned up and re-lubricated the mechanism.
 The following describes how I did this and the pictures should act as a guide for anyone else who needs to do the same.
 There are a lot of pictures, but in my experience you are better off with too many than not enough, so I thought it better to include most of the pictures I took.